How do I deal with a failed clone/restore process?

 The FTP path should lead to the the WordPress installation folder.
 If the folder is not created yet, the cloning process could not create the path, and you should set everything before trying the cloning process again.

-If the FTP path is correct, it is possible that, other that index.php file, files are not accessible from the web, and you might test this by following the steps above.
+If the FTP path is correct, it is possible that, other than index.php file, files are not accessible from the web, and you might test this by following the steps above.

 We were unable to finish the clone process due to an error produced by WordPress on the destination website.
 Please check if plugins on the website are compatible with PHP running on destination and try disabling the incompatible ones.